Port-Bouët

 Port-Bouët is a suburb of Abidjan, Ivory Coast.
 It is one of the 10 urban communes of the city.
 Port-Bouët is one of four communes of Abidjan that are entirely south of Ébrié Lagoon, the others being Treichville, Koumassi, and Marcory.

 Port-Bouët had not been inhabited until around 1930.
 The Port Bouët/Petit Bassam lighthouse (French: Phare de Port Bouët (Petit Bassam)) was built in the early 1930s.

-Félix-Houphouët-Boigny International Airport (French: Aéroport international Félix Houphouët-Boigny or Aéroport international Abidjan) is located in Port-Bouët.
+Félix-Houphouët-Boigny International Airport (French: Aéroport international Félix Houphouët-Boigny or Aéroport international Abidjan) is located in Port-Bouët, as well as the Abidjan Exhibition Centre.